Punchyou/flavors_of_physics_Ds_decay/project_report.md

 The problem falls into the category of binary classification problems.
 Based on particle collision events (that cause the $D_s \to φπ$ decays) and their properties, I am challenged to train a machine learning model that predicts whether the decay we are interested in happens in a collision.
 The model will be trained in the train set of the existing dataset, and it will be evaluated on the testing set.

-## TODO: Data Analysis
+## Data Exploration

 As described in the [flavors of physics](https://www.kaggle.com/c/flavours-of-physics/overview/agreement-test) project, the $D_s \to φπ$ decay has a very similar topology as the *tau* decay, and their datasets share almost the same features.
 In the *tau* decay problem, the Ds decay data is used as part of the CERN evaluation process.
 This dataset will be used as the main dataset of the $D_s \to φπ$ decay problem solution.

 This is a labeled dataset of 16.410 samples and 46 features, which are described below.
 The *signal* column classifies the samples into *signal events* (decays happening) denoted with *1* and *background events* (decays not happening) denoted with *0*.
-The dataset is balanced, with 8.205 signal events and 8.205 background events.

 The features of the dataset are described below:
 * FlightDistance - Distance between Ds and PV (primary vertex, the original protons collision point).
 * FlightDistanceError - Error on FlightDistance.
 * LifeTime - Life time of Ds candidate.